aVariengien/avariengien.github.io/_posts/2024-12-17-birds-eye-view.md

 {: .box-note}
 You can navigate the map and hover the points, click on a point to display its text on the left.
 For the best experience, consider viewing on a laptop or desktop.
-An online application to create such visualization is available [here](https://birds-eye-view.fly.dev/).
+An online application to create such visualization is available [here](https://birds-eye-view-app.streamlit.app/).
+Code available [here](https://github.com/aVariengien/birds-eye-view).

 {% include iframe_embed.html
    container_id="main-plot"